Progentator/NCL_2014/post_season/web1_captcha/README.md

+Warning: I do not believe this will work on Windows due to how the dictionary was built (Windows paths are not case sensitive).

 This challenge was entering the correct Captcha code 10,000 times in a row consecutively!
 If you failed a single captcha it would reset the score to 0.
 Thankfully the captcha has a few flaws which made it easy to break:
 <ul>
   <li>It used a single color exclusively for the character.
 That meant we could search the canvis for that color and output it to a new canvis and unobstruct the image</li>